 - How many films should my theater book at once?
 We recommend theaters offer the same number of films they usually do.
 If you regularly book four films and have capacity to market, promote, and discuss four, then you should adhere to your established model.

 - How do we help our patrons navigate the tech?
-Offer a FAQ like this one from the Coolidge or this one from the Jacob Burns Film Center.
+Offer a FAQ. a/perture cinema: FAQ, Coolidge Corner Theatre: FAQ, Jacob Burns Film Center: Virtual FAQ.

 - Staff as you would any special program.